Business Etiquette In The United Kingdom

 While conversing, avoid topics that are even remotely personal.
 The British value their privacy, and even innocent questions about their personal history or life can be seen as prying.

-four nations: England, Wales, Northern Ireland, and Scotland.
+The United Kingdom is made up of four nations: England, Wales, Northern Ireland, and Scotland.

 While there are many similarities across the four nations, they each have unique personalities that should be considered and respected when doing business.